I2rys/ODiscord/Dizzy Message/README.md

 # ODiscord Dizzy Message
-If you look at the numbers, It will make you dizzy.
+This send's a messy message, If you look at it, It will make you dizzy.

 ## Installation
-npm:
+NPM Packages:

     npm i request